Leap year starting on Sunday

 A leap year starting on Sunday is any year with 366 days (i.e. it includes 29 February) that begins on Sunday, 1 January, and ends on Monday, 31 December.
 Its dominical letters hence are AG.
 The most recent year of such kind was 2012, and the next one will be 2040 in the Gregorian calendar or, likewise 2024 and 2052 in the obsolete Julian calendar.

 This is the only leap year with three occurrences of Friday the 13th: those three in this leap year occur three months (13 weeks) apart: in January, April, and July.
 Common years starting on Thursday share this characteristic, in the months of February, March, and November.

-Additionally, these types of years are the only ones which contain 54 different calendar weeks (2 partial, 52 in full) in areas of the world where Monday is considered the first day of the week.

-This year has five months (January, April, July, September and December) which begin on a weekend-day.
-This is the greatest possible number of months to begin on a weekend-day in a given year; this is the only kind of year in which this occurs.
+Similarly, Common years starting on Wednesday also have three Friday the 13th's within a three month (13-week) gap between them, the former two being in the common year preceding that type of leap year in September and December, and the latter being in that type of year in March.